troglobit/finit/contrib/debian/README.md

 creates another entry in your GRUB config, in `/etc/grub.d/40_custom`, where `init=/sbin/finit` is added to your kernel line.

-Before rebooting, read up on [/etc/finit.conf](finit.conf) and the new `/etc/finit.d/*.conf` work.
-The build + install script above provides the bare necessities, enabling a few `.conf` files.
+Before rebooting, check the default [/etc/finit.conf](finit.conf) and `/etc/finit.d/*.conf` files.
+The build + install script above provides a few sample `.conf` files.
 See `initctl list` after boot for a list of enabled and available services.

+You can also use a standard [/etc/rc.local](rc.local) for one-shot tasks and initialization like keyboard language etc.

 Have fun!
  /Joachim ツ